 — #TISNews (@INSubcontinent) December 7, 2016

 Ok so a holiday is time to kick back and enjoy a few bevvies, but it shouldn’t lead to being fined or upsetting the locals.

-Last year, Amsterdam tourist board issued a safety video addressing the issues of tourists cycling whilst drunk or stoned as they had seen a spike in road traffic accidents due to inebriated cyclists!
-From 2017 they will also be banning the infamous beer bikes to banish the ugly antics they bring along with them from hen and stag parties.
+The Amsterdam tourist board issued a safety video addressing the issues of tourists cycling whilst drunk or stoned as they had seen a spike in road traffic accidents due to inebriated cyclists!
+In 2017 they banned the infamous beer bikes to banish the ugly antics they bring along with them from hen and stag parties.